My rating: 4 stars

 A fictional collection of diary entries written by various characters, some documents, news pieces and many letters was assembled to tell a worldwide famous story about a powerful vampire.
 Although this was my first time reading Dracula by Bram Stoker, I was familiar with both the story and the names of the characters thanks to the numerous film and TV adaptations available.

 The first character we are introduced to is Jonathan Harker, who is invited to Transylvania by Count Dracula to advise him on a prospective London home.
 During his journey, he encounters many superstitious people, leaving him with a sense of unease.
 When he arrives at Count Dracula’s castle, he has a horrible feeling about the place.

-Jonathan spends part of his time there speaking with the Count and finds interesting that he already knows so much about his future house in London.
-But he’s also intrigued by the lack of mirrors in the rooms, the Count never eating with him and the absence of servants in the castle.
+Jonathan spends part of his time there speaking with the Count and finds interesting how he already knows so much about his future house in London.
+But he’s also intrigued by the lack of mirrors in the rooms, the Count never eating with him, and the absence of servants in the castle.
 His subsequent discoveries about the Count deeply terrify him.
 However, he can’t return to England without his permission, as he is locked in the castle.
 When the Count finally allows him to leave, Jonathan is psychologically traumatised.
 Continue reading